-Jezebel: Jezebel was Queen as well as the wife of Ahab, king of Israel.
-She was wicked and killed many of God’s prophets and served the God Baal and at one point had Baal’s prophets come to her (1 Kings 16:31, 18:13, 19).
-She also caused Ahab as well as Israel to sin, “But there was none like unto Ahab, which did sell himself to work wickedness in the sight of the Lord, whom Jezebel his wife stirred up” (1 Kings 21:25).
+Jezebel was Queen as well as the wife of Ahab, king of Israel.
+She was wicked and killed many of God’s prophets and served the God Baal and at one point had Baal’s prophets come to her (1 Kings 16:31, 1 Kings 18:13, 19).
+She also caused Ahab as well as Israel to sin, “But there was no one like Ahab who sold himself to do wickedness in the sight of the Lord, because Jezebel his wife [astirred him up.”
+(1 Kings 21:25).

 Although by this point in time, Jezebel has been dead for hundreds of years, Jesus references her actions and wickedness as a whole and assigns it to the character of those who are following in her footsteps.
-Jesus follows this by laying out what the punishments will be for those who follow in Jezebel’s footsteps, “Behold, I will cast her into a bed, and them that commit adultery with her into great tribulation, except they repent of their deeds” (Revelation 2:22).
-However, for the remainder of the church, Jesus reassures them that they won’t suffer those things and simply need to hold fast to what they already believe in (Revelation 2:24-25).
+Jesus follows this by laying out what the punishments will be for those who follow in Jezebel’s footsteps, “Indeed I will cast her into a sickbed, and those who commit adultery with her into great tribulation, unless they repent of their deeds.”
+(Revelation 2:22) However, for the remainder of the church, Jesus reassures them that they won’t suffer those things and simply need to hold fast to what they already believe in (Revelation 2:24-25).